thinkb4/a-walk-in-graphql/lessons/day_03/day_03.md

 }
 ```

-A secondary — but not less important — advantage of enums is that now the value is not only validated against your typedef and it's auto-completed in your preferred dev tools, but it's also **abstracted**!
+A secondary —but not less important— advantage of enums is that now the value is not only validated against your typedef and it's auto-completed in your preferred dev tools, but it's also **abstracted**!
 Means the client is no longer dealing with actual values but with abstracted representations which is more secure and scalable.

 ### Language specific support for enums and internal values